People

 Tasnif Rahman, Postdoc

-Tasnif is a postdoc working on developing multi-scale computational models of bacterial communities and their interactions with host tissues.
-His PhD training at the Rensselaer Polytechnic Institute was in tissue engineering and computational biomechanics, and his thesis work involved creating multicellular mechanical models to study symmetry breaking in tissue and organ morphogenesis.
+Tasnif is working on spatial models of bacterial communities and their interactions with host tissues.
+His PhD at the Rensselaer Polytechnic Institute involved creating multicellular mechanical models to study symmetry breaking in tissue and organ morphogenesis.
 He looks forward to developing his computational skills is excited about revisiting his expertise in bacteriology developed during his undergraduate studies in Microbiology.
 Outside of the lab, Tasnif enjoys videogames, basketball and dance music!

-Tasnif is a postdoc working on developing multi-scale computational models of bacterial communities and their interactions with host tissues.
-His PhD training at the Rensselaer Polytechnic Institute was in tissue engineering and computational biomechanics, and his thesis work involved creating multicellular mechanical models to study symmetry breaking in tissue and organ morphogenesis.
+Tasnif is working on spatial models of bacterial communities and their interactions with host tissues.
+His PhD at the Rensselaer Polytechnic Institute involved creating multicellular mechanical models to study symmetry breaking in tissue and organ morphogenesis.
 He looks forward to developing his computational skills is excited about revisiting his expertise in bacteriology developed during his undergraduate studies in Microbiology.
 Outside of the lab, Tasnif enjoys videogames, basketball and dance music!

 Edwin Appiah, PhD Student (Biomedical Sciences)